 The next day, to our pleasure a huge crowd appeared and market stalls started to be set up.
 I was looking forward to some fried fish or jerk chicken for lunch.

 The boys piled into candy floss and hotdogs, and Janine went in search of an internet cafe to get a weather update.
 As I walked towards the promenade I noticed it was getting more crowded and that a lot of our neighbouring boats had left.
 As we dinghied the boys over to the boat, we noticed a crowd of jetskis, and Max wondered if there was going to be a race.
-I did not realise he was referring to the sudden obliteration of the northern horizon by a mass of sails.
+I thought he was referring to a jets race, and did not realise he was referring to the sudden obliteration of the northern horizon by a mass of sails.
 More boats than we had seen in months were descending on the harbour, along with three police speedboats, dozens of jetskis, and two helicopters, all screaming in French.
 What they were screaming I had only a vague idea, except that they were all contradicting each other, and pointing at us.

 After our time in the washing machine of the Fort de France Harbour Race, we didn’t feel like getting onshore again, so I was sent to get ice and diesel at St Anne.